Holter monitor management

 • Once the Holter Monitor is attached to the patient it must stay on the patient for the prescribed time, 24-72hrs.

-• For the inpatient with a Holter Monitor, nurses must document the time of attachment and the prescribed time to take off.
-Documentation of this information should occur in EMR Orders.
-The nurse should make the EMR order indicating time of attachment and time to take off.
+• For inpatients with a Holter Monitor, nurses are encouraged to document the time of attachment and the prescribed time to take off.
+This should be documented in the progress notes as well as handed over during shift changes.

 • The Record Box should be checked once a shift to ensure the time and “recording” message is visible on the box.